klis87/redux-requests/packages/redux-saga-requests/README.md

     {
       driver: fetchDriver,
-      baseURL: 'https://my-domain.com' // optional - it works like axios baseURL, prepending all relative urls },
+      baseURL: 'https://my-domain.com' // optional - it works like axios baseURL, prepending all relative urls
+      AbortController: window.AbortController, // optional, if your browser supports AbortController or you use a polyfill like https://github.com/mo/abortcontroller-polyfill
+    },
   );
   yield watchRequests();